 The new law, which was inserted into the federal Omnibus Spending Bill, mandates that the U.S. Postal Service create regulations within 120 days banning U.S. Mail delivery of vaping products—whether they contain nicotine or not.
-The bill was so broad that the wording includes all vaping products, including all cannabis, CBD, and flavor-only liquids and devices.
+The bill was so broad that the wording includes all vaping products, including all cannabis, CBD, delta 8 carts and flavor-only liquids and devices.

 The Postal Service has not issued its new rules yet.
 Existing USPS regulations allow manufacturers and distributors to ship cigarettes and smokeless tobacco to each other, but not directly to customers.
 If those rules carry over to vaping products, vape shops will still be able to receive products, but individual customers will be unable to receive deliveries at home.